mukulnegi2004/Zerodha/README.md

-# Investify – Full Stack Stock Trading Platform
+# Zerodha – Full Stack Stock Trading Platform

-Investify is a **full-stack stock trading platform inspired by Zerodha**, built using the **MERN Stack**.
+Zerodha is a **full-stack stock trading platform inspired by Zerodha**, built using the **MERN Stack**.
 It includes a public landing website, secure authentication, and a protected dashboard where users can manage stocks, wallet balance, and trading activities.

 > ⚠️ **Deployment Status:** This project is currently not deployed publicly.
 I plan to launch it professionally in the future with a custom domain and complete production setup.